Soybean industry in Paraguay

-History of Soybeans in Paraguay
+History of soybeans in Paraguay

 Soy was introduced in the country in 1921.
 The earliest known document to mention soybeans in Paraguay or the cultivation of soybeans in Paraguay was published in 1940.

 By the late 1970s, Paraguay was a major soybean power in the Americas.
 In 1978, R.C.
 Schroeder wrote that Paraguay and other Latin American nations were gaining market share in the international soybean market where the United States had enjoyed a virtual monopoly for decades.

-Soybean Demand
+Soybean demand

 The fastest growing import markets in soybeans for Paraguay between 2019 and 2020 were Brazil ($685k)and Argentina ($489k).
 The United States soy trade has had little influence on South America’s production because the U.S. grows enough to meet its own demand.
-Nonetheless, the demand from the east has been vast enough to spur a 69% increase in Paraguay’s soy production over the past five years, making Paraguay the world’s third largest exporter of soy.
+Nonetheless, the demand from Asia has been vast enough to spur a 69% increase in Paraguay’s soy production over the past five years, making Paraguay the world’s third largest exporter of soy.

 As land value rises in Paraguay, Brazilian and Argentine farmers with the funds and means to support large industry have been crossing the border into Paraguay.
-While Brazilian and Argentine farmers work to expand the soybean trade, they bring disastrous results as they clear land and extend production farther and farther and eventually across the border into eastern Paraguay.
+While Brazilian and Argentine farmers work to expand the soybean trade, they bring disastrous results as they clear land and extend production further and further and eventually across the border into eastern Paraguay.
 This influx of farmers has resulted in the displacement of tens of thousands of peasants and small farmers.
 These campesinos claim they have been unjustly uprooted by Brazilian and Argentine landowners.

-Soybean Production
+Soybean production

-In 2020, Paraguay exported $2.15B in Soybeans, making it the 4th largest exporter of soybeans in the world.
-Soybeans was the 1st most exported product in Paraguay.
+In 2020, Paraguay exported $2.15B in Soybeans, making it the fourth largest exporter of soybeans in the world.
+Soybeans were the most exported product in Paraguay.
 In 2019, Paraguay's main exporting competitors in soybeans were: Brazil ($28.6B), United States ($25.6B), and Argentina ($2.31B).

-2020s Drought
+2020s drought

-Paraguay's production is expected barely reach 2.97 million tons in 2022, 68% less than in 2020/21.
-The average yield is only 900 kg/ha, the lowest figure in Paraguay's history, which leads to increased idling soybean oil processing plants.
+Paraguay's production was expected to reach barely 2.97 million tons in 2022, 68% less than in 2020/21.
+The average yield was only 900 kg/ha, the lowest figure in Paraguay's history, which led to increased idling of soybean oil processing plants.